drsteve/datasciencecoursera/README.md

 This repository contains:

  - `README.md` : This file
- - `CodeBook.md` : A full description of the data set
+ - `CodeBook.md` : A full description of the data set and analysis method
  - `run_analysis.R` : R script to clean the data set
  - `UCI_HAR_reduced.txt` : ASCII data file produced by `run_analysis.R`